MeetMangrove/playbook/work_rules.md

-# Work and Decision Rules
+# Work and Compensation Rules